Hanmer Springs is the biggest public hot spring complex on the South Island with the

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this swim, an amoeba in some New Zealand thermal waters

 can cause amoebic meningitis.
 The water in the main pools is disinfected by chlorination and regularly tested for the amoeba.
 The